 - Avoid daytime napping or limit it to one sleep cycle of 20 minutes.

-- Develop a regular bedtime routine and use it when you go to sleep at night and if you wake up in the middle of the night, such as going to the bathroom, drinking a small amount of a warm sleepy-time tea, reading a book with the light on the book, listening to music or white noise, or taking a relaxing warm bath before… bedtime…
+- Develop a regular bedtime routine and use it when it’s time go to sleep at night; if a person wakes up in the middle of the night, such as going to the bathroom, drinking a small amount of a warm sleepy-time tea, reading a book with the light on the book, listening to music or white noise, or taking a relaxing warm bath before… bedtime…

-- The light from watching television or using computers, iPads, or mobile phones in your bedroom may make it more difficult to fall asleep, so use the bedroom for sleeping.
+- The light from watching television or using computers, iPads, or mobile phones in the bedroom may make it more difficult to fall asleep, so use the bedroom for sleeping.

 - Menopausal women tend to sleep better in slightly colder rooms, such as 68 degrees.

 - Alcohol may make people drowsy but is associated with sleep disruption and less quality sleep.

 While this was a small study, the results were significant and may lead to further research that can help the millions of women going through menopause develop nonmedication strategies for enjoying better sleep.

 - Taking A Warm Bath Or Shower 90 Minutes Before Bedtime May Improve Sleep - August 2, 2019